❤️ Code HOLIDAYDEAL50: Get $50 Off Your Prenup This Season 🎁

-If you’re getting remarried, the best way to protect your separate property and make sure it STAYS separate is through a prenuptial agreement, point, blank, period.
+If you’re getting remarried, the best way to protect your property and make sure it stays separate is through a prenuptial agreement, point, blank, period.
 A prenuptial agreement provides the highest level of protection available (legally) to your stuff.
-Without it, sure, you still may be able to salvage your separate property in a divorce, but it’s not guaranteed.
+Without it, sure, you still might be able to salvage your separate property in a divorce, but it’s not guaranteed.
 And is that really worth the risk?
-If you’re a daredevil and willing to take on that chance, there MIGHT be some things you can do to attempt to keep your separate property separate, but again, you’re gambling at that point.
-Keep reading to find out what you can do to *TRY* to keep your separate property separate in a divorce.
+If you’re a daredevil and willing to take on that chance, there may be some strategies you can use to attempt to keep your property separate, but again, you’re gambling at that point.
+So, without further ado, keep reading to find out what you can do to keep your property separate in a divorce.

-Caution: Asset division during a divorce isn’t always clear-cut.
-In certain states, courts possess the discretion to evaluate the entirety of a couple’s property, regardless of individual classifications like “Separate” or “Marital.”
-In such instances, the court might determine a division that it deems just and equitable, irrespective of when or how a particular asset was purchased — even if it was acquired before the marriage.
+Note that property division during a divorce isn’t always clear-cut.
+In many states, courts possess the discretion to evaluate the entirety of a couple’s property, regardless of when or how it was acquired.
 This emphasizes the need for a prenup to ensure you decide what should be yours alone, and what should be subject to a potential future division!

-Without a prenup, there’s no ironclad way that you can keep your separate property (i.e., property owned before the marriage) separate.
+Without a prenup, there’s no ironclad way that you can keep your property separate.
 We do not recommend trying to do this without a prenup, as there are exceptions and nuances to the law that can apply and change the categorization of your property from separate to joint.
-One of the surest ways to safeguard your assets is through… you guessed it…a prenup!
+However, here are some strategies you might consider when remarrying:

 By maintaining separate bank accounts for personal assets, not only do you retain clarity, but you also preserve individual financial autonomy.
 It becomes easier to manage personal expenses, track individual savings goals, and ensure that any inheritance or gifts remain distinctly separate.
 Furthermore, in the broader picture, keeping finances clear can lead to fewer misunderstandings and potential disputes down the line.

-Navigating the nuances of prenuptial agreements and understanding the ins and outs of personal assets can sometimes feel like you’re diving into deep waters without a map.
-But let’s simplify it and break it down.
-Before saying “I do,” many of us have accumulated assets, both big and small, that hold financial or sentimental value.
-This could range from our hard-earned savings, properties, or family heirlooms, to perhaps even unique items like vintage collections or a car that’s been a personal restoration project for years.
+Before saying “I do,” many folks have accumulated assets, both big and small, that hold financial or sentimental value.
+This could range from hard-earned savings, properties, or family heirlooms, to perhaps even unique items like vintage collections or a car that’s been a personal restoration project for years.

-In many states, if one spouse contributes to your separate property, whether it be monetarily or in sweat equity (say helping to physically remodel your home), then they will be entitled to some portion of it.
+In many states, if one spouse contributes to the other’s separate property, whether it be monetarily or in sweat equity (say helping to physically remodel your home), then they may be entitled to some portion of it.
 This depends on your state laws and your specific circumstances, but it is possible to lose some of your separate property due to spousal contributions.
+If you want to ensure your separate property remains separate, do not allow your spouse to contribute to your property, whether financially or non-financially.
+Again, this is not foolproof, but it is one way to protect yourself outside of a prenuptial agreement.

-While this isn’t necessarily a legal way of doing things, it can be a personal way to set expectations with your spouse, and potentially reduce the likelihood of future conflict.
+While this isn’t necessarily a legal way of doing things, it can be a personal way to set expectations with your spouse and potentially reduce the likelihood of future conflict.
 Make sure to communicate to them exactly what you want to keep separate.
-For example, let’s say you own a home prior to marriage that you expect to keep your separate property.
-Your partner on the other hand believes you would want to share that in a divorce, since she helped you pick out all of the designs for it.
+For example, let’s say you own a home prior to marriage that you expect to keep as your separate property.
+Your partner, on the other hand, believes you would want to share that in a divorce, since she helped you pick out all of the designs for it.
 Well, this could one day end in a big misunderstanding…in the courtroom.
 It’s better to set the expectation ahead of time.
-Now, the BEST way to set the expectation is through a prenup and to put it all in writing.
+Now, the best way to set the expectation is through a prenup and to put it all in writing.

 If you have children from a previous relationship or wish to ensure that your separate property is passed down to specific individuals, estate planning becomes crucial here.
 If you don’t have an estate plan in place, then the intestate laws of your state will determine who gets what when you die.
 This is different in every state, but the spouse usually gets a big chunk of your money.

-Frequently Asked Questions (FAQs) about keeping separate property separate
+Frequently Asked Questions (FAQs) about keeping property separate when remarrying

 Q: Can I protect my separate property without a prenup?